brianshumate/katacoda-scenarios/vault-telemetry-splunk/01-start-containers.md

 vtl-telegraf        Up 2 minutes
 ```

 The vtl-splunk container should have a **healthy** status before proceeding to step 2.
-If the status is instead listed as **health: starting**, wait a bit and check again until the status is **healthy**.
+If the status is instead listed as **health: starting**, you need to wait a bit and check again until the status is **healthy**.

 > **NOTE:** Vault is expected to be unhealthy when it is sealed; in this case, you have not yet initialized or unsealed Vault, so the status is correct and expected.